DATA USAGE POLICY

 East Meets West encourages users wishing to discuss sensitive details to contact their correspondent through more private communication channels (such as by telephone, email, contact forms or private messaging) rather than through publicly visible posts.

-With regards to private messaging on eastmeetswest.org.uk, it is only your correspondent who can see your messages.
+With regards to private messaging on the hub, it is only your correspondent who can see your messages.
 Little Earthquake (curators of East Meets West) does not have access to any private messages sent by other members.

-When interacting with us online (either outside the membership sections of eastmeetswest.org.uk or through public social media platforms), users are also advised to do so with due care and caution in regard to their own personal privacy.
+When interacting with us online (either outside the membership sections of the hub or through public social media platforms), users are also advised to do so with due care and caution in regard to their own personal privacy.

 Interactions through external social media platforms on which East Meets West participates are subject to the terms and conditions as well as the privacy policies held with each social media platform respectively.
-You are advised to read the privacy policies and other relevant notices for these platforms.
+You are advised to read the privacy policies and other relevant notices for these platforms when you sign up to them.

 We ensure that appropriate organisational and technical measures are taken against unauthorised or unlawful processing of your personal data, and against accidental loss, destruction or damage.